charliedouglas/NewApp/readme.md

 4. Install the required dependencies: pip install -r requirements.txt

-5. Set the following environment variables with your AWS credentials and desired region: export AWS_ACCESS_KEY_ID=your-access-key-id export AWS_SECRET_ACCESS_KEY=your-secret-access-key export AWS_REGION=your-aws-region
+5. Set the environment variables with your AWS credentials and desired region in env.sample

+6. Rename env.sample to '.env.

 ## Usage